 To boost revenue even more, include upgraded options served in souvenir glasses or containers.

 Sponsorships are an essential way to bring in additional event revenue.
 Earning them requires persistent networking and a commitment to building a strong relationship with relevant brands.
 Great ways to entice new sponsors to fund events include:

 - Selling local advertising space at the event

 - Partnering with other brands to sell merchandise

 For fitness events, there’s no shortage of health brands that would be excited to sponsor an in-person or virtual event.
 Many organizations hope to earn more visibility and connect with more customers by sponsoring events.
-Seek out relationships with gyms, health food brands, fitness equipment retailers, fitness apparel retailers, and more to build partnerships that help organizers and sponsors alike.
+Seek out relationships with gyms, health food brands, fitness equipment retailers, fitness apparel retailers, and more.
+These partnerships can help organizers and sponsors alike.

 Offering Ticket Insurance Add-Ons

-Not surprisingly, COVID-19 has changed most people’s perception of predictability.
-Event attendees who would’ve previously bought a ticket with no worry of cancellation might shy away from committing to such a purchase today.
+Not surprisingly, COVID-19 has changed most people’s idea of predictability.
+Event attendees who would’ve previously bought a ticket without cancellation concerns may not commit to such a purchase today.

 To ease anxiety about losing money on a ticket, consider offering ticket insurance as an add-on.
 Many attendees will jump at the chance to buy insurance that keeps them covered if life gets in the way of their attendance.
 Insurance is also a great way to soothe worries over inclement weather ruining an upcoming event.
 While most guests won’t use the insurance, you are selling peace of mind — a commodity that many are willing to pay extra for.